hnw/easyaes/README.md

 In order to prevent the secret leakage, it is necessary to use encrypted strings in all plain text, and decrypt passwords only when a raw password is required.

-`EasyAes` provides easy-to-use encryption/decription library and command-line tools. `EasyAes` allows you to use encrypted strings in configuration files, environment variables, and command line.
+`EasyAes` provides easy-to-use encryption/decription library and command-line tools.
+This library allows you to use encrypted strings in configuration files, environment variables, and command line.

 ## Features